 Ideally, a personal mission statement has three elements: values, vision, and mission.
 The typical mission statement is written on one page, and it answers the following questions;

-Alan Melton co-founded and led the award winning East Coast Transportation until 2001.
+Alan Melton co-founded and led an award-winning business before selling it to a publicly held company.
 He has started and led eight companies and presently serves as CEO of four growing businesses.
 Alan is sharing his experience with entrepreneurs and executives who want to get on the fast track to achieving their personal goals.
 President of Small Business Coach & Assoc., Alan is a nationally known writer, speaker and business leader.
-He can be contacted at email@example.com or 888-504-0777.